LaurentVeyssier/Semantic-Segmentation-with-Fully-Convolution-Network/README.md

 ![](asset/fcn.jpg)

 On that basis, the authors refer to FCN-8, FCN-16 and FCN-32.
 The 32 indicates that in the pipeline it performs five max-pooling to reduce the size of image by 1/32.
 FCN-32 corresponds to all five maxpooling layers of the VGG16 network, FCN-16 only the first four and FCN-8 only the first three.
 Skip connections inject the output of each of these during the upsampling process.
-FCN-8 is upsampled 8 times back to the original dimensions while FCN-32 (the output of the VGG encoder) is upsampled 32 times back to the original dimensions by the decoder.
+FCN-8 is upsampled 8 times back to the original dimensions while FCN-32 (the output of the VGG encoder) is upsampled by the decoder 32 times back to the original dimensions.
 This illustrates the combination of a range of information, from coarse to finer details, mentionned earlier.
 FCN-32 architecture is very efficient to process but can result in losing fine-grained features.

 # Model architecture